Research Year in Parliament

 The Selection Process

-The call for submissions opened in November 2025 and closes on March 9, 2026.
-In the subsequent review phase, the documents received will be checked for formal criteria and prepared for the decision of the Scientific Advisory Board.
+The call for submissions opened in November 2025 and closed on March 9, 2026.
+During the subsequent review phase, the documents received were checked for formal criteria and prepared for the decision of the Scientific Advisory Board.

-On April 20, 2026, the Scientific Advisory Board will meet to select a project for the "Research Year in Parliament" 2026.
-The selected project will be publicly announced and presented at the Day of Parliamentary Research on June 16, 2026.
-The research year will start between August 1, 2026 and October 1, 2026.
+On April 20, 2026, the Scientific Advisory Board met to select a project for the "Research Year in Parliament" 2026.

 Scientific Advisory Board

-Since May 2023, the Scientific Advisory Board has been composed as follows:
+The Scientific Advisory Board is composed as follows:

-• Susanne Janistyn-Novák, Deputy Secretary General of the Austrian Parliament
+• Susanne Janistyn-Novák, Head of the Advisory Board, former Deputy Secretary General of the Austrian Parliament

 • Daniel Barben, Professor: Head of the Department of Science, Technology and Society Studies, University of Klagenfurt